erSubhashThapa/100daysofcode/r2-log.md

   ## Serving Files

-  I'm not able to serving up files afterfollowing the code on page 23 of [Node.js – Server Setup](https://www.patreon.com/posts/node-js-book-26866624).
+  I'm now able to serve up files after following the code on page 23 of [Node.js – Server Setup](https://www.patreon.com/posts/node-js-book-26866624).

   ## Review: Adding ESlint & prettier Locally
-  Just ant to take a break to set up Eslint and Prettier in this project.
+  Taking a break from the Node tutorial inorder to set up Eslint and Prettier in this project.

   Since this is local, all commands should be run in your project directory.
   ### ESLint
   1. added .eslintrc.json
   2. `npm init`
-  2. `eslint --init (make sure you get to the point where it asks if you'd like to install airbnb style dependancies)`
+  2. `eslint --init` (make sure you get to the point where it asks if you'd like to install airbnb style dependancies)
   ### Prettier
   1. add `"prettier"` to `"extends"` and `"plugins"` in .eslintrc.json
   2. Configure prettier in .eslintrc.json in `"rules"`